 - Aim for the top

-- Make sure you’re presenting the best of your work for recruiters to review: Your strongest abilities and your greatest numbers.
-You want to aim high during your job search, so put your best foot forward and demonstrate credibility.
+- Present the best of your work for recruiters to review: Your strongest sales tactics and greatest acquisition and retention numbers.
+Aim high during your job search, so put your best foot forward and demonstrate credibility.